devashishRaj/goTools/readme.md

 >Writing a test forces you to think clearly and precisely about the observable behaviour of the component under test, rather than the irrelevant details of its implementation.

 1. If we want to design a package, a great way to begin is by pretending it already exists, and writing code that uses it to solve our problem.

+## PaperWork
+>Designing packages instead of programs means we need to think about how other people might use our code.

+- Mandatory arguments are annoying : hello.PrintTo(os.Stdout) in packages chapter, here mentioning
+os.Stdout is like __useless paperwork__.
+    - we can make os.stdout default if argument passed is nil but this makes it worse but